Non-backtracking spectra of weighted inhomogeneous random graphs: Applications

 we make the following conjecture: \begin{conjecture} In the labeled symmetric SBM, partial reconstruction is possible as soon as \( \beta > 1 \), where

 and a spectral algorithm based on the non-backtracking matrix with weight function

-recovers a positive fraction of the community memberships in polynomial time. \end{conjecture} As with Theorem~\ref{th:unlabeled_sbm}, whenever the mean degree \( \alpha \) of the graph grows to infinity, we have \( \langle \xi, \xi_0 \rangle = 1 - o(1) \), which brings us our second conjecture: \begin{conjecture} If we have \( a = \alpha a_0 \), \( b = \alpha b_0 \) with \( \alpha = \omega(1) \), then as \( n \to \infty \) a clustering algorithm based on the second eigenvector of \( B \) with weight function as in Theorem~\ref{th:labeled_sbm} recovers all but a vanishing fraction of the community memberships. \end{conjecture} As a final remark, note that the optimal weight function assumes perfect knowledge of all model parameters, especially the exact label distribution for each community pair.
-However, in some cases, this weight function is a rescaling of a more agnostic one; as an example, in the censored block model~\cite{abbe_decoding_2014} we find that \( w(\ell) = c\ell \) (with \( \ell = \pm 1 \)), and thus the algorithm presented here is the same as in~\cite{saade_spectral_2015}.
+recovers a positive fraction of the community memberships in polynomial time. \end{conjecture} As with Theorem~\ref{th:unlabeled_sbm}, whenever the mean degree \( \alpha \) of the graph grows to infinity, we have \( \langle \xi, \xi_0 \rangle = 1 - o(1) \), which brings us our second conjecture: \begin{conjecture} If we have \( a = \alpha a_0 \), \( b = \alpha b_0 \) with \( \alpha = \omega(1) \), $a_0, b_0$ fixed, then as \( n \to \infty \) a clustering algorithm based on the second eigenvector of the weighted non-backtracking matrix \( B \) with the weight function defined in \eqref{eq:weight_def} recovers all but a vanishing fraction of the community memberships. \end{conjecture} As a final remark, note that the optimal weight function assumes perfect knowledge of all model parameters, especially the exact label distribution for each community pair.
+However, in some cases, this weight function is a rescaling of a more agnostic one; as an example, in the censored block model~\cite{abbe_decoding_2014} we find that \( w(\ell) = c\ell \) (with \( \ell = \pm 1 \)), and thus the spectral algorithm mentioned here is the same as in~\cite{saade_spectral_2015}.